 - A) Parents: Parents should be notified about (a) passing the screening, (b) the need to rescreen their child, and (c) the need to take the child for further evaluation.
 The local school district may include in this last letter a list of local audiologists to whom the parent can take their child. - B) School personnel who are involved with the student: During the time that the child is at-risk and going through the referral process, it would benefit the child greatly to receive simple assistance in the classroom. - C) Agencies from which follow-up results need to be obtained: In order for assessment to proceed and appropriate services to be implemented, it is vital to obtain the results from the outside agency to which the child is referred.
 The agency should convey this information back to the school in an expeditious manner with full explanations of all the test results.
 In addition to obtaining the results of the audiologic evaluation, if the child was found to have a hearing loss, the following questions should also be addressed by the audiologist performing the evaluation, then sent to the schools: - 1.
 How might the conditions noted during the examination interfere with educational testing and performance? - 2.
-How might the hearing loss affect educational, social/behavioral, and/or vocational performance?
+How might the hearing loss affect educational, social/behavioral, and/or vocational performance? - 3.
+What are the recommendations for accommodations, modifications, and educational programming?

-- 3. What are the recommendations for accommodations, modifications, and educational programming? - 4.
-What are the communication needs and abilities of the child?
+4. What are the communication needs and abilities of the child?
 (Mississippi Department of Education, 2009).

 With these questions answered, the school will know how best to assist the child with the necessary services to maximize educational, social/behavioral, and/or vocational performance.
-In Appendix AA there is a sample form which the school can send to the outside agency in order to facilitate receiving the follow-up recommendations necessary to best assist the child.
+There is an Appendix AA: Sample Parent Letter to Refer Students for Further Evaluation.
+There is also an Appendix AE: Sample Referring Agency Reporting Form which the school can send to the outside agency in order to facilitate receiving the follow-up recommendations necessary to best assist the child.
 Comprehensive testing may proceed based on these recommendations.